European Union (EU) - Export requirements for fish and seafood

 Processed sport-caught fish (canned, smoked or other preparations)

-- A person who wishes to receive a certificate for sport fish weighing more than 20 kilograms that is canned, smoked or processed in any other form of ready-to-eat (RTE) fish, must have the fish processed at a federally registered establishment
+- A person who wishes to receive a certificate for sport fish weighing more than 20 kilograms that is canned, smoked or processed in any other form of ready-to-eat (RTE) fish, must have the fish processed at a federally licensed establishment

 - A person requesting a fish export certificate from the CFIA should contact the nearest inspection office as soon as possible with the details of the consignment to make arrangements for the fish to be certified